Dmitry Alexeenko

 Multi-agent orchestration

-Once one agent works, the natural next move is to run several at once.
-But that opens its own can of worms: when you have N agents, how do they coordinate?
+Once one agent works, you inevitably want to run several at once.
+Now you've got a new problem: with N agents, how do they coordinate?

 Shared state is the boring half.
 Two agents editing the same file race each other; last write wins, the other agent's work disappears.
 The straightforward fix is per-agent worktrees that merge at the end.
 The simpler-but-uglier one is a checkout lock that serializes writes.
 Ants does the former; Cursor's background agents do something similar with per-task containers.